Built on Experience, Education, and Real Life

 After twelve years in the Army, I moved into outdoor recreation work.
 But the work that truly shaped my approach to dog training began when I adopted Echo, a young Belgian Malinois with a difficult start and significant behavioural challenges.

-Living with a reactive dog in an urban environment quickly removed any illusions about “quick fixes.”
+Living with a reactive dog in an urban environment quickly removed any illusions about quick fixes.
 Daily life required planning, awareness, responsibility, and a genuine understanding of behaviour.
-It wasn’t enough to know what to do.
+It wasn't enough to know what to do.
 I needed to understand why behaviour occurs and how it changes over time.

-Helping Echo wasn’t solved by a single technique or trend.
-It required ongoing learning, refinement, and practical application.
-It meant studying behaviour deeply and then testing that understanding in real-world situations, consistently.
+Helping Echo wasn't solved by a single technique or trend.
+It required ongoing learning, refinement, and practical application that included studying behaviour deeply and testing that understanding in real-world situations, consistently.
+That process didn't stop once Echo improved.

 Learning Beyond One Dog